gwdonlab/latent-dirichlet-allocation/unsupervised-ldaseq/README.md

         "arg_format": "Python datetime formatting code for entries in this file", "start": "timestamp formatted according to arg_format",
         "end": "timestamp formatted according to arg_format",
-        "data_format": "Python datetime formatting code for entries in the data", "time_key" : "heading in data table where timestamps appear" },
+        "data_format": "Python datetime formatting code for entries in the data (optional)", "time_key" : "heading in data table where timestamps appear" },
     "replace_before_stemming" : {